 Getting a business credit card with bad credit may be challenging but it’s not impossible.
 There are several business credit cards for bad credit you may qualify for.

 Getting a credit card can make it easier to charge things you need to keep your business running, with the option to pay them off over time.
 You might even be able to earn some valuable rewards in the process.

 But what if you have bad credit or no credit at all?

 The good news: You’re not shut out of getting approved for a business credit card.
 But you may need to spend some time researching credit card options to find one you can qualify for.

 To make that easier, we’ve rounded up some of the best business credit cards for bad credit to consider now.

-Wells Fargo Business Secured – Best for bad or no credit
+Wells Fargo Business Secured: Best for bad credit

 Since this is a secured credit card, you’ll need to offer a cash deposit to open an account.
 This deposit may be refundable, however, if you’re able to qualify for an unsecured Wells Fargo credit card through responsible use.
 You’ll need a Wells Fargo business checking or savings account to apply for this card.
 That’s because Wells Fargo uses funds from your account for your card’s security deposit.